TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 ## Build your application

-The Bookstore application backend is a web application set in the `dist\BookstoreRhetosServer` folder.
+The Bookstore web application is built in `dist\BookstoreRhetosServer` folder.
-The Rhetos server application, that you have downloaded in that folder, contains only framework infrastructure, without business features.
+The RhetosServer, that you have downloaded earlier in that folder, contains only framework infrastructure, without business features.

 All business features are included in the application as packages.